 One academic path: Digital humanities and research

-- M1: Core curriculum in the digital humanities + Instruction specific to the student’s chosen discipline (history, philology, literature, archeology, social sciences, etc.) + Research project
+- M1: Core curriculum in the digital humanities + courses specific to the student’s chosen discipline (history, philology, literature, archeology, social sciences, etc.) + Research project

 - M2: Core curriculum + Specialization options + Seminars + Research thesis defense + Laboratory internship